 I hope you arrive soon and start studying here with me.
 Hopefully we can be in the same group.

 I would like us to practice together outside of the school too.
 That way we can learn faster!

 I wish as an expression

-In Portuguese we have this expression quem dera, which you can use when you really wish for something, or to be in someone elses place.
-Let’s look at some examples below!
+In Portuguese we have the informal expression quem dera, which you can use when you really wish for something, or to be in someone else place.
+Let’s look at some examples with I wish in Portuguese: